 - frozen whipped topping thawed, see notes

 - Mix the graham cracker crumbs, sugar, and melted butter together thoroughly.
 Divide the crust mixture between eight 4-oz mason jars.
 You'll have about 1.5 tbsp of fluffy crumbs per jar.
-Push down crumbs with a spoon to form the crust.
+I like to lightly wiggle each jar back and forth to settle the crumbs.
+Don't push them down with a spoon because it'll create a stronger crust that will be harder to eat.

 Cream Cheese Layer